Listen to the Monkey Sounds! (and Turn Up the volume)

 Then there are the New World monkeys of Central and South America, the only monkeys with prehensile tails - an adaptation that enables tree-dwelling animals to hold themselves by the tail, allowing them to forage, grasp and eat food in the trees - in comparison with the shorter, non-grasping tails of Old World monkeys.

-Too much info?
-Then let's get to the point of this post - and take a listen to the monkey sounds!
+But let's get to the point of this post - have you ever really heard monkeys in the wild?

 In Central America (southern Mexico, Belize, Nicaragua, Costa Rica, and Panama) you can see and hear howlers.
 I love the sounds of the howler in the morning and night.
 TAKE A LISTEN!